-In April 2017, the Senate reinterpreted Rule XXII in order to allow cloture to be invoked on all nominations by a majority of Senators voting (a quorum being present), including Supreme Court justice nominations.29 This expanded the results of similar actions taken by the Senate in November 2013, which changed the cloture vote requirement to a majority for nominations except to the Supreme Court.30 before sending notice to the President; in practice, however, notice is usually sent immediately, permitted by unanimous consent.
+In April 2017, the Senate reinterpreted Rule XXII in order to allow cloture to be invoked on all nominations by a majority of Senators voting (a quorum being present), including Supreme Court justice nominations.28 This expanded the results of similar actions taken by the Senate in

+26 Senate Rule XXXI requires that the Secretary of the Senate wait until the time for moving to reconsider has expired before sending notice to the President; in practice, however, notice is usually sent immediately, permitted by unanimous consent.
 If notice has already been sent to the President, a motion to reconsider is accompanied by a request to the President to return the nomination.
 If the President does not comply with the request, the Senate cannot reconsider the nomination (Riddick's Senate Procedure, p.
 948).

-28 Although Senate rules have permitted cloture to be moved on nominations since 1949, cloture was not sought on a judicial nomination until 1968 or on an executive branch nomination until 1980.
-For data on the nominations subjected to cloture attempts through 2010, see CRS Report RL32878, Cloture Attempts on Nominations: Data and Historical Development, by (name redacted).
+27 Although Senate rules have permitted cloture to be moved on nominations since 1949, cloture was not sought on a judicial nomination until 1968 or on an executive branch nomination until 1980.
+For data on the nominations subjected to cloture attempts through the reinterpretation of the cloture rule in 2013, see CRS Report RL32878, Cloture Attempts on Nominations: Data and Historical Development Through November 20, 2013, by Richard S. Beth, Elizabeth Rybicki, and Michael Greene.

-29 Congressional Record, daily edition, vol. 163 (April 6, 2017), pp. S2388-S2390.
+28 Congressional Record, daily edition, vol. 163 (April 6, 2017), pp. S2388-S2390.